Nonparametric bounds for vaccine effects in randomized trials: Discussion

 \section{Discussion}

 In this paper, we address the challenge of disentangling the immunological and behavioral components of vaccine effects when the identification assumptions proposed by \citet{stensrud2024distinguishing} do not hold.
-Our work is motivated by growing evidence of compromised blinding in vaccine trials, such as the ENSEMBLE2 study, where unblinding is likely.
+Our work is motivated by growing evidence of compromised blinding in vaccine trials, such as the ENSEMBLE2 study, where unblinding may be possible due to differences in AE rates.
 In such cases, the standard VE estimate from the trial may not reflect the true immunological effect.
-However, the methodology proposed by \citet{stensrud2024distinguishing} to identify the immunological effect in such cases, is not applicable here, as the unobserved common cause may affect belief, side effects, and the outcome simultaneously, violating key assumptions.
+However, the methodology proposed by \citet{stensrud2024distinguishing} to identify the immunological effect in such cases is not applicable here, as the unobserved common cause may affect belief, AEs, and the outcome simultaneously, violating key assumptions.

 We propose large-sample bounds using two complementary approaches: LP-based bounds and monotonicity-based bounds.
-We consider several plausible causal DAGs, focusing on four groups of scenarios: (i) when the side effect variable \(S\) is unmeasured; (ii) when an unmeasured variable \(U\) affects both belief and outcome; (iii) when \(U\) affects belief, side effects, and outcome; and (iv) when two unmeasured variables influence the system.
-For each scenario, we derive appropriate bounds under the corresponding graphical model.
+We study three groups of plausible causal DAGs: (i) when $S$ is unmeasured; (ii) when $U$ affects both $B$ and $Y$; and (iii) when $U$ affects $B$, $S$, and $Y$, deriving bounds for each setting.

 Our numerical study reveals that when the monotonicity assumptions hold, monotonicity-based bounds are typically narrower than LP-based bounds.
 This is expected, as stronger assumptions generally lead to narrower bounds.
-When Assumption~\ref{assump:U.mon.S.general} was violated, the resulting bounds were invalid.
+When Assumption~\ref{assump:U.mon.S.general.SU} was violated, the resulting bounds were invalid.
 By contrast, when Assumption~\ref{assump:non.negative.m.general} was violated, the bounds were largely robust under mild to moderate violations.
 Misspecifying the $S \rightarrow U$ path did not affect validity under our numerical example, though this need not hold in general.
 In contrast, misspecifying the $S \rightarrow Y$ path led to invalid bounds, particularly for $\mathrm{VE}_T$.
 Due to the latter case, unless domain knowledge justifies the assumptions, we recommend using the bounds derived under the most conservative DAG in Figure~\ref{fig:DAG_with_s_violation} rather than the narrower bounds from Figure~\ref{fig:sub.viol.3}.